QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 - ('laplace', loc, scale)
    - Note: This is the truncated Laplace

-The class `BaysianInference` has several key methods to be called upon:
+The class `BaysianInference` has several key methods :
 - `sample_prior`:
    - This can be used to draw a single sample from the given prior distribution.